| Written by Mark Buzinkay

 Provide regular training and share knowledge

 Your staff need access to the best-practice methods.
 Having some workers trained on various systems and processes that they use or may use in the future will guarantee efficiency.
-Regular training is essential - beneficial for your operational performance and the workplace culture: a mentoring or coaching program keeps everybody updated on the best practices for efficiency.
+Regular training is essential and beneficial for your operational performance and workplace culture: a mentoring or coaching program keeps everybody updated on the best practices for efficiency.
 In addition, promoting know-how sharing in formal and informal settings is critical.
 Another way to ensure that your employees are on the same page is to post documentation of such methods publicly.
 Training best practices include posting cheat sheets, documenting SOPs, and establishing a "coaching" methodology.

 Discover and remove barriers to success